peterjc/thapbi-pict/docs/worked_example.rst

 also same di-nucleotide composition as real *Phytophthora* ITS1.
 This means we might have say 90 biological samples which should contain ITS1 but not the synthetics controls, and 6 negative controls which should contain synthetic controls but not ITS1.
-We then run ``thapbi_pict prepare-reads`` for each plate, where any ITS1 contamination in the synthetic controls is used to set a plate specific minimum abundance.
-This means we cannot run ``thapbi_pict pipeline`` on multiple plates at once.
+We then run ``thapbi_pict prepare-reads`` separately for each plate, where any ITS1 contamination in the synthetic controls is used to set a plate specific minimum abundance.
+This means we cannot run ``thapbi_pict pipeline`` on multiple plates at once (although we could run it on each plate, we generally want to produce reports over multiple plates).

 thapbi-pict classify
 --------------------